Science

 Implementation:

-Assessments will take place through formative questioning during lessons and summative records identifying pupils working above, in line with and below age related expectations at the end of each project or unit of work.
+Assessments take place through formative questioning during lessons and summative half-termly END POINTS identifying pupils working above, in line with and below age related expectations at the end of each project or unit of work.
 This will be through a coverage approach and is completed via the Insight Pupil Tracking Program online.
-All year group national curriculum statements are listed and each chill in a class with receive an attainment mark for each area of learning.
+All year group national curriculum statements are listed and each child in a class will receive an attainment mark for each area of learning.
 Results are monitored termly to ensure both sufficient coverage percentage of pupils on track or above.
 Monitoring through book looks and pupil voice at regular intervals throughout the year will ensure progress and attainment are at expected standards.

 Science week is embraced and celebrated annually and the children are made aware of scientific events in the news and media through regular assemblies and links to lessons.

-Each classroom has a display to showcase their work that changes with each Cornerstones Maestro Project, and all pupils have a Science exercise book where all learning is documented.
+Each classroom has a display to showcase their work that changes with each learning unit, and all pupils have a Science exercise book where all learning is documented.

 Impact: